Manchuria Aviation Company

 was the national airline of Manchukuo.

 Manchuria Aviation Company was established on 26 September 1931 in Fengtian by order of the Japanese Kwantung Army, out of the Manchurian branch office of Japan Air Transport, the forerunner of Imperial Japanese Airways.
 It officially adopted the name Manchuria Aviation Company on the proclamation of the independence of Manchukuo.
 Major shareholders were the Manchukuo government, the South Manchurian Railway Company and the Sumitomo zaibatsu.

 From the beginning, the Manchuria Aviation Company was a paramilitary airline, whose primary purpose was to provide transport and logistical support for the military, and for the transport of mail.
 Civilian passengers were carried and charter operations undertaken on a lower priority.

 In 1936, an "Independent Volunteer Battalion" of the MKKK consisting of 13 aircraft fought on the side of the Inner Mongolian Army against Kuomintang-held Suiyuan.

-The airline had a "hub" in Hsinking and was linked by regular flight routes from Harbin, Shamussi (Kiamusze), Kirin, Mukden, Antung, Chinchow, Chengde, Tsitsihar, Hailar, and the Kwantung Leased Territory and Korea areas, for connections with Imperial Japanese Airways (Dai Nippon Koku KK) to Japan itself or foreign routes.
-A long distance route between Hsinking and Berlin was also pioneered in 1938.
+The airline had a "hub" in Xinjing and was linked by regular flight routes from Harbin, Shamussi (Jiamusi), Jilin, Mukden, Andong, Jinzhou, Chengde, Qiqihar, Hailar, and the Kwantung Leased Territory and Korea areas, for connections with Imperial Japanese Airways (Dai Nippon Koku KK) to Japan itself or foreign routes.

+In May 1937, MAC established a subsidiary, Kokusai Koku, to open a long-distance route between Hsinking and Berlin using two German Heinkel He 116 aircraft, in bilateral partnership with Lufthansa.
+The route was planned to operate through Central Asia with stops in Xinjiang, Kabul, Baghdad, and Rhodes.
+However, the outbreak of war with China made the route unfeasible.
+The He 116s, named Nogi and Togo, were ultimately used on the Hsinking-Tokyo route.